MolBIFFM/diana/README.md

 }

 ```
-The optional local file location to parse UniProt accessions from.
-The default
+The optional local file location to parse associations of STRING and UniProt
-setting is `null`, downloading the required file automatically.
+accessions from.
+The default setting is `null`, downloading the required file
+automatically.

 ---